Mick McGinley

-Mick McGinley (born 1940/1) is an Irish former Gaelic footballer who played for St Eunan's and the Donegal county team.
+Michael "Mick" McGinley (born 1940) is an Irish former Gaelic footballer who played for St Eunan's and the Donegal county team.

+Career

-McGinley is from Dunfanaghy.
-He attended St Eunan's College, where he played for the school team and was part of the 1956 MacRory Cup-winning team.
+McGinley attended St Eunan's College, where he played for the school team and was part of the 1956 MacRory Cup-winning team.
 He also won a Rannafast Cup with the College in 1956.

-McGinley won an Ulster Minor Football Championship with Donegal in 1956.
-He played for the Donegal county football team at a senior level between 1959 and 1961.
-At this time he joined the British Merchant Navy.
+He won an Ulster Minor Football Championship title with Donegal in 1956.
+He played for the Donegal county team at a senior level between 1959 and 1961.
+At this time McGinley joined the British Merchant Navy.

+He worked in telecommunications.
+Sigma Wireless is the name of his telecommunications company.

+McGinley is a business partner of Tony Boyle, who co-owns Persona, which has been involved in a lawsuit against Ireland.
+Persona lost out to the Esat Digifone consortium of Denis O'Brien in 1995, a series of events which was later detailed during the Moriarty Tribunal.
+Though Persona is dormant, as of 2023, McGinley and his family continue to provide additional equity for the company.

 McGinley introduced Dermot Desmond and Jim McGuinness to each other.

+Personal life

-McGinley has played in amateur golf tournaments in Ireland, Spain and Portugal.
-Married to Julia from Rathmullan, the couple live in Rathfarnham and McGinley worked in telecommunications.
-Sigma Wireless is the name of his telecommunications company.
+McGinley is from Dunfanaghy.
+Married to Julia from Rathmullan, the couple live in Rathfarnham.
 Their son, Paul, is a professional golfer.
 The couple also have a daughter who is a midwife.

+McGinley has played in amateur golf tournaments in Ireland, Spain and Portugal.
 One day, after having often experienced pains in his chest, he had a minor heart attack on the golf course.